 A brand new chapter for this volume (no prior version of this chapter existed for AM’s forebear), Ch.
-B explains where Aspie Mouse comes from; we meet his mother and four siblings; he leaves home, finds the mouse version of MIT (university), impresses everyone, and leaves ready to find his place in the world, armed with new maturity and tools (literal & figurative).
-For now, only the first four pages have been expanded and updated by adding panel separations and resizing to fit a graphic novel trim size of 5-1/2 x 8″.
-The rest will be redrawn prior to publication, likely expanding it to a 16-18 page chapter.
+B explains where Aspie Mouse comes from, as we meet his mother and four siblings; he leaves home, finds the mouse version of MIT (university), gets his present name, impresses everyone with his abilities, and leaves ready to find his place in the world, armed with new maturity and tools (literal & figurative).

 Notes for Chapter B, “Leaving the Nest for ‘M.I.T.‘”

 This chapter is brand new for this volume.
-It explains where Aspie Mouse came from (we meet his mother and siblings) and how he got his education.
-Thus it’s first in this work’s sequence, even though Chapter A now appears ahead of it.
+It explains where Aspie Mouse came from (we meet his mother and siblings), how he got the name Aspie Mouse, and how he got his education.
+It’s therefore first in this work’s sequence, despite Ch.
+A coming first (see Ch.
+A for an explanation).
 Only one line (“Oh boy!
 Two cats!
 Double fun!”) in Ch.
-B is directly borrowed from a comic book the author wrote for Aspie Mouse’s forebear decades ago; no plot elements came from that earlier version of AM.
+B is directly borrowed from a comic book the author wrote for Aspie Mouse’s forebear decades ago; no plot elements came from the earlier comic book version.

 Ch.
-B’s topic expansions open the door for asking end-of-chapter questions about living situations and family (especially siblings) that were originally intended to be first introduced in Chapter D. Note that Chapters A & H also deal with home — about moving to a new one.
+B’s topic expansions also open doors to asking more end-of-chapter questions on living situations and family (including siblings) — for mice; later (Ch’s C &D), the sibling questions will refer to humans.
+Ch’s.
+A, C & H also deal with a specific “home” issue: moving to a new one.

 The answer to Question B4c (last part) is any variation of “You wouldn’t be happy here” or “You probably wouldn’t fit here,” or in the extreme, “Why don’t you go back where you came from?”
 All of which is unfair of course and hurts — a lot (though the author, unaware that it was his Autism-induced anxiety that prompted someone to say that to HIM (“Why don’t you go back where you came from?) laughed at the time, figuring he “deserved” to see what it felt like as a mostly Northern European-descended cis-gendered young white man!
 Toe/ Hashtag isn’t saying this to AM out of prejudice or to hurt him, but out of genuine concern for him.
 That still doesn’t reduce the potential hurt, or its possible effect of limiting AM’s choices if he listens to her instead of what his heart is telling him he should do.
 Yet in all likelihood, he’d come to the same conclusion as Hashtag whatever she said.